Anxiety Treatment in Michigan — Telehealth Psychiatric Evaluation & Medication Management

 Co-occurring conditions Primary care providers often treat the most visible symptom.
 A psychiatric evaluation assesses the full picture — identifying depression, ADHD, trauma, or other conditions that may be driving or worsening the anxiety and that require a coordinated treatment approach.

-Frequently asked questions about hormonal psychiatry at Skye Mental Health
+Frequently asked questions about anxiety treatment at Skye Mental Health

 Anxiety disorders are among the most treatable psychiatric conditions — and among the most undertreated.
 New patients at Skye Mental Health are typically seen within 3 days.
 Check your insurance and schedule your evaluation — or text us at 248-587-8267.